bramtayl/Justly/README.md

 Hold shift to select multiple cells.
 When you select a chord or pitched note cell, Justly will show corresponding frequency and approximate piano key in the status bar at the bottom.

+- To edit the unpitched voices, select "Unpitched voices" from the "View" menu.
+- To edit the pitched voices, select "Pitched voices" from the "View" menu.
-To edit the pitched notes of a chord, double click its "Pitched notes" cell.
+- To edit the pitched notes of a chord, double click its "Pitched notes" cell.
-To edit the unpitched notes of a chord, double click its "Unpitched notes" cell.
+- To edit the unpitched notes of a chord, double click its "Unpitched notes" cell.
-To go back to the chords, select "Back to chords" from the "Edit" menu (see below).
+- To go back to the chords, select "Back to chords" from the "View" menu (see below).

 ### File Menu